Choose the experimental features you want to try

 Preserved milk

-Preserved milk is defined on the basis of its composition and the preparation processes it undergoes, with the aim of promoting a correct and non-misleading commercial use of their designations.
+Directive 2001/114/EC defines preserved milk on the basis of its composition and the preparation processes it undergoes, with the aim of promoting a correct and non-misleading commercial use of its designations.

 Preserved milk